foxboxpdx/librrd-sys/README.md

 ## Current Functionality
 * Create, Dump, Graph (see `examples/`` directory)
     * Graph generates the image but then segfauts; still don't know why, putting it on the back-burner to finish implementing the other 11 subcommands
+* Modules are constructed using a 'Builder'-style.
+This gets a little verbose, just look in `graph.rs`.
+Yeesh.

 ## To Do
 * Export, Fetch, First, Info, Last, Lasdupdate, List, Resize, Restore, Tune, Update